Home

 Defensive driving

 The safest way to drive is called defensive driving.
-Driving defensively means that you drive calmly and calculatedly, without taking unnecessary risks, and with an adapted speed.
-It also means that you drive with good safety margins, have good supervision both forwards and backwards and that you are always ready to act.
+Driving defensively means that you drive calmly and with good judgement, without taking unnecessary risks, and with an adapted speed.
+It also means that you drive with good safety margins, maintain good observation both both in front of you and behind you and that you are always ready to act.

-By driving defensively you lower the risk of surprising others as well being taken by surprise yourself, which contributes to increased traffic safety.
+By driving defensively you lower the risk of surprising others as well as being surprised yourself, which contributes to increased traffic safety.

 The safest way to drive is called defensive driving